dave-kennedy/blacklist/README.md

 * `blacklist_add_host`: Specify an additional domain to block.
 Can occur more than once.
 * `blacklist_remove_host`: Unblock a domain.
 Can occur more than once.
 * `blacklist_upload_dest`: The destination to upload the blacklist, formatted as user@host:file.
 This is useful in case you want to run `get-blacklist.sh` from any host other than your firewall/DNS server.
 If set, dnsmasq will be restarted automatically after the file is uploaded.

 ### update-ddns.sh

-* `update_ddns_user`: The username for DNS-O-Matic.
+* `ddns_user`: The username for DNS-O-Matic.
 This setting is required.
-* `update_ddns_pass`: The password for DNS-O-Matic.
+* `ddns_pass`: The password for DNS-O-Matic.
 This setting is required.
-* `update_ddns_ip_src`: The URL from which to obtain your public IP address.
+* `ddns_ip_src`: The URL from which to obtain your public IP address.
 If unset, it will default to http://myip.dnsomatic.com.
-* `update_ddns_ca_dir`: The SSL certificate directory.
+* `ddns_ca_dir`: The SSL certificate directory.
 If unset, it will default to /etc/ssl/certs.

 ## Disclaimer